 But I still missed my coleslaw!

 As it turns out, I didn’t need to avoid my beloved coleslaw even while breastfeeding because it is so easy to make a fermented coleslaw yourself using traditionally prepared sauerkraut and healthy mayo.

-This fermented coleslaw is ideal pared with homemade fish and chips, grassfed burgers or a simple grilled cheese sandwich (fried up in grassfed butter of course!).
+This fermented coleslaw is ideal pared with homemade fish and chips, grassfed burgers, or a simple grilled cheese sandwich (toasted up in grassfed butter of course!).